-- 1. Each Board member elected or appointed to fill a vacancy of at least one year's duration must complete at least four hours of professional development leadership training in education and labor law, financial oversight and accountability, fiduciary responsibilities, and (beginning in the fall of 2023) trauma-informed practices for students and staff within the first year of his or her first term. - 2.
-Each Board member must complete training on the Open Meetings Act no later than 90 days after taking the oath of office for the first time.
+- 1. Each Board member elected or appointed to fill a vacancy of at least one year's duration must complete at least four hours of professional development and leadership training in: (1) education and labor law; (2) financial oversight and accountability; (3) fiduciary responsibilities; (4) traumainformed practices for students and staff; and (5) improving student outcomes, within the first year of his or her first term. - 2.
+Each Board member must complete training on the Open Meetings Act (OMA) no later than 90 days after taking the oath of office for the first time.
 After completing the training, each Board member must file a copy of the certificate of completion with the Board.
-Training on the Open Meetings Act is only required once. - 3.
+Training on OMA is only required once. - 3.
 Each Board member must complete a training program on evaluations under the Performance Evaluation Reform Act (PERA) before participating in a vote on a tenured teacher's dismissal using the optional alternative evaluation dismissal process.
 This dismissal process is available after the District's PERA implementation date.